If job loss has not happened to you yet, count yourself lucky.

-Stickiness may be coveted for website readers, but it can hijack job search efforts.
+While visitor "stickiness" may be coveted by website owners, spending hours on a job board can hijack your job search efforts.

 Any of these sound familiar?

-If three or more of these ring true, it’s likely you’re stuck in routines that won’t yield the results you seek, and/or you’re caught in an emotional do-loop blocking you from moving through job loss and letting go.
+If three or more of these ring true, you are very likely stuck in routines that will not yield the results you seek.
+Ir you are caught in an emotional do-loop blocking you from moving through job loss and letting go.

-If you are stuck, it’s time to focus on getting unstuck.
+If you are stuck, like so many job seekers, now is the time to focus on getting unstuck.
 Here are a few ways to start:

-Habits are habit forming.
-How did you spend your time today?
-What did you do?
-For three days, log your activities and time.
-Now analyze where it went.
 What percentage of the day did you spend in productive work that could lead to future employment?
-You may be surprised to discover it’s not what you think.
+You may be surprised to discover that it is not what you think.

 Reclaiming career prosperity involves more than finding a new job.
 It’s a package that includes emotional, physical, financial, and spiritual well-being.
 It starts as soon as you start to move away from that job loss stickiness.
 In the words of Conrad Hilton,

 "Achievement seems to be connected with action.
 Successful men and women keep moving.
 They make mistakes, but they don't quit."

 About this author...

 Job Loss Recovery Expert Nan S. Russell discovered a Stanford degree didn’t protect her from being fired from her first professional job.
 From minimum wage to Vice President of a multi-billion dollar company, she learned the hard way.
 Now she helps others with what does and doesn’t work at work.
 The author of three career books including, The Titleless Leader, Hitting Your Stride, and Nibble Your Way to Success, Nan is a national speaker and work issues consultant.
 More at NanRussell.com; and her job loss seminar: Rebooting After Job Loss.